-36. Where a suspicious transaction or suspicious activity report has been submitted to the FIU, as a result of which there is an on-going analysis, the financial institution shall

-- (a) retain the related records for the period requested by the FIU or until otherwise ordered by the Court; and - (b) co-operate fully with any instructions given by the Director or such other person as he may appoint.
+- 36. Where a suspicious transaction or suspicious activity report has been submitted to the FIU, as a result of which there is an on-going analysis, the financial institution or listed business shall- - (a) retain the related records for the period requested by the FIU or until otherwise ordered by the Court; and - (b) co-operate fully with any instructions given by the Director or such other person as he may appoint.